Mitigating the measurement overhead of ADAPT-VQE with optimised informationally complete generalised measurements: Background

 where $p_{\mathbf{m}}$ is the probability of obtaining outcome $\mathbf{m}$.
 This allows the estimation to be obtained with a Monte Carlo approach: one can sample from the probability distribution $\{ p_{\mathbf{m}} \}$ with the quantum computer and average the $\omega_{\mathbf{m}}$ corresponding to each result.

 The measurement is thus repeated $S$ times and measurement outcomes $\mathbf{m}_1, \dots , \mathbf{m}_S$ are obtained.
 The expectation value of the operator can then be estimated as

 In essence, any observable can be measured in this manner with the same measurement data.
 Of course, the accuracy for the measurement will not be the same for all observables.
 The standard error in the estimation is given by $\sigma_{O} = [(\langle \omega_{\mathbf{m}}^2 \rangle_{ \{ p_{\mathbf{m}} \} } - \langle \omega_{\mathbf{m}} \rangle_{ \{ p_{\mathbf{m}} \} }^2 ) / S ]^{1/2}$, which depends on the probability distribution $\{ p_{\mathbf{m}} \}$ and the operator decomposition.
 Regarding the latter point, the standard error depends on the so-called Pauli weight of the operator (the number of non-identity Pauli operators in the Pauli strings in its decomposition), and different fermion-to-qubit mappings lead to different Pauli weights for the same fermionic operator \cite{jiang2020optimal,Garc_a_P_rez_2021}.
+Importantly, this approach enables producing accurate estimates of multiple observables with the same measurement data, even when the number of measurement shots $S$ is much smaller than $4^N$, the number of degrees of freedom in the states.
+In fact, as shown in Ref.~\cite{Garc_a_P_rez_2021}, only a polynomial amount of measurements is required for typical few-electron operators, like the ones considered in this work, if an appropriate fermion-to-qubit mapping is used.

 To decrease the standard error for a given observable, the probability distribution should be modified, which can be achieved by modifying the POVM.
 By parameterising the POVM, one can optimise over the parameter space to find a measurement that lowers the variance of the estimation, and hence becomes increasingly precise.
 Moreover, this can be done by reusing the same measurement data that is used for the estimation of the observable.
 In practice, a measurement procedure is split into iterations, where after each small batch of measurements, the data is used to adjust the POVM and estimate desired observables on-the-fly.
 The process is repeated, and the number of shots in each round is updated according to a schedule, so that more measurements are used with more precise POVM \cite{Garc_a_P_rez_2021}.